LizzyFox-code/BrgContainer/README.md

 ```

 #### Create the batch description
-After that, we need to create the batch description that needs max instance count and the material properties description.
+After that, we need to create the batch description that needs max instance count and the material's properties description.
 ```c#
 // for example let's create description of _BaseColor material property. var batchDescription = new BatchDescription(m_CubeCount, materialProperties, Allocator.Persistent);